Entry and exit

 Facsimile: +90 312 446 4827

-In an emergency, limited consular assistance, which does not include notarial services or the issue of Australian passports, may be obtained from the British Embassy in Tbilisi:
+In an emergency, you can get limited consular assistance (not including notarial services or the issue of Australian passports) from the British Embassy in Tbilisi.

 British Embassy, Tbilisi

 Facsimile: +995 32 227 4792

 If you're unable to contact these embassies in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 (or 1300 555 135 within Australia).

 Georgia is located in an active seismic zone.
 More information: Earthquakes

 A large flood in Georgia's capital in June 2015 killed 20 people.

 If there is a natural disaster or severe weather:

 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag)